 We will prepare you to step into the business world ready to compete and add value to a company or governmental organization.
-Our coursework-only program consists of 30 credit hours and can be completed in less than a year.
+Our coursework program consists of 30 credit hours and can be completed in less than a year.
 It's a great fit for those pursuing a career in accounting, taxation, financial reporting, auditing, consulting, business valuations, or to complement a management or finance education.
 Plus, you can pass your CPA or CMA exam before you graduate.

-This option requires a minimum of 30 credits be earned through course work.
+This option requires a minimum of 30 credits be earned through coursework.
 A limited number of research credits may be used with the approval of the advisor, department, and Graduate School.
 See degree requirements for more information.

 A graduate program may require an oral or written examination before conferring the degree and may require more than the minimum credits listed here:

-|5000-6000 series (minimum)||18 credits|
+|5000-6000 series (minimum)||18 Credits|

-|3000-4000 level (maximum)||12 credits|
+|3000-4000 (maximum)||12 Credits|

 Our accelerated master's degree program is a faster, easier way for Michigan Tech students to earn a master's degree.
 Up to approved six credits from your bachelor's degree can be applied towards your accelerated master's degree.
 Consult your graduate program director for your individualized plan.
 If you're thinking about pursuing a master's following your bachelor's this option may be the right choice for you.